History of gambling in Michigan

 - Pot O' Gold

 In 2016, Senator Mike Kowall sponsored a bill for the Senate legislative house.
-However, it was debunked before reaching the final stage.
+However, it was once again debunked before reaching the final stage.
 The bill's dismissal raised the need for legislators to respond to the citizens' inquiry: "When does Michigan online gambling start?".
-Subsequent legislative proposals suggested by Sen. Wayne Schmidt and Curtis Hertel to make online gambling legal were rather disapproved by the house upon deliberation.
+Subsequent legislative proposals suggested by Sen. Wayne Schmidt and Curtis Hertel to make online gambling legal were disapproved by the house upon deliberation.